- Icebreaker vs Smartwool vs Arc’Teryx vs Devold vs Decathlon vs… – Ultimate Merino comparison - March 27, 2025

 Summary

 If I have to choose just one shoe from this list, it’d be the Primus Trail without a doubt in my mind.
 That’s probably because I’m the kind of guy who is often trail running, biking, adventuring, and so forth.
+Personally I prefer the regular Primus Trail because it has better breathability than the Primus Trail Knit, but the Knit look better, so if aesthetics is something you prefer, go for the knit.

-Hit up my Vivobarefoot buyers guide to see my complete rundown on all the Vivobarefoot shoes.
+Hit up my Absolute Vivobarefoot buyers guide to see my complete rundown on all the Vivobarefoot shoes.
 Until next time, peace!